Kajabi/sage-lib/README.md

 >Splitting up large codebases into separate independently versioned packages is extremely useful for code sharing.
 However, making changes across many repositories is messy and difficult to track, and testing across repositories becomes complicated very quickly.
 >
 > To solve these (and many other) problems, some projects will organize their codebases into multi-package repositories (sometimes called monorepos).
-Projects like Babel, React, Angular, Ember, Meteor, Jest, and many others develop all of their packages within a single repository.
+Projects like Babel, React, Angular, Ember, Meteor, Jest, and many others develop their packages within a single repository.
 >
 > Lerna is a tool that optimizes the workflow around managing multi-package repositories with git and npm.
 >
-> Lerna can also reduce the time and space requirements for numerous copies of packages in development and build environments - normally a downside of dividing a project into many separate NPM packages.
+> Lerna can also reduce the time and space requirements for numerous copies of packages in development and build environments - usually a downside of dividing a project into many separate NPM packages.

 ### Adding Packages

-This repository utilizes [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) which allows for setup of multiple packages in such a way that you only need to run `yarn install` from the root of the repository and all packages will be updated.
-In addition, syntax is provided to target installation towards specific packages or the entire suite.
+This repository utilizes [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/), which allows for the setup of multiple packages in such a way that you only need to run `yarn install` from the root of the repository, and all packages will be updated.
+In addition, the syntax is provided to target installation towards specific packages or the entire suite.
 Below are examples of adding packages:

 ```bash
 # Adds the module-1 package to the packages in the 'prefix-' prefixed folders